alibekU/sales_forecast/README.md

 1. Hyperparameter optimization with less data to speed up training initially <br/>
 2. Hyperparameter optimization with CV split based on date instead of random as we are dealing with time series <br/>
 3. Training on more diverse data that will have more items sold or generating such data from this data <br/>
-4. Adding external data to make better predictions: weather and holidays
+4. Adding external data to make better predictions: weather and holidays <br/>
+5. Using ensemble methods to combine several models and take output of one model as input of another

 # Author
 Alibek Utyubayev.